 We actively encourage partners and staff to carry out pro bono work and support charities.

 We have adopted one main charity in recent years on which to focus our fundraising activities – The Lighthouse Club.
-This charity is known, recognized and regarded with respect and affection throughout every branch of the construction industry.
+This charity is known, recognized, and regarded with respect and affection throughout every branch of the construction industry.
 During lock-down, in recognition of the work The Lighthouse Club focus on providing mental health support, we organised the “FE Stay Active Challenge” for the Lighthouse Club, where team members, friends and clients could run, cycle, walk the dog or carry out any exercise of their choice.

-We make smaller, one-off donations and bursaries to charities, organisations and individuals where there is a link with our people, our industry or our local community.
+We make smaller, one-off donations and bursaries to various charities, organisations, and individuals where there is a link with our people, our industry, or our local community.